-If at any time the pump fails to work first examine the water tank to see that it is not empty.
-If the tank is well supplied with water the cause of failure must be found elsewhere.
+If at any time the pump fails to work, first examine the water tank to see that it is not empty.
+If the tank is well supplied with water, the cause of failure must be found elsewhere.

 There are three principal causes, any of which may make the pump fail to work.
-They are as follows: First, the pump may be air bound; that is, the pump cylinder and valves may be full of air, which, with the by-pass closed, would be simply compressed and re-expanded as the pump plunger goes in and out, and its presence would prevent the water from entering the pump.
+They are as follows: First, the pump may be air bound.
+That is, the pump cylinder and valves may be fail of air, which, with the by-pass closed, would be simply compressed and re-expanded as the pump plunger goes in and out, and its presence would prevent the water from entering the pump.

-To remedy this, open the by-pass valve and run a few rods.
-The pump being relieved of boiler pressure, the air will be pumped out through the by-pass and the pump will then be primed.
-If the by-pass is now closed the pump will work all right.
+To remedy this, open the by-pass valve, and run a few rods.
+The pump being relieved of boiler pressure, the air will by-pass, and the pump will then be primed.
+If the by-pass is now closed, the pump will work all right.

-In the second place, difficulty with the valves may cause the pump to fail to work.
+The second place, difficulty with the valves may cause the pump to fail to work.
 Connected with the water system are three check valves.
-Two are on the pump, one the intake valve and the other the outlet valve.
-Beyond the outlet valve, towards the boiler, is the third valve, called the boiler check valve.
+Two are on the pump, one the intake valve, the other the outlet valve.
+Beyond the outlet valve towards the boiler is the third valve, called the boiler check valve.
 The bypass pipe is taken off between the two last mentioned.
 The intake valve is generally the one to cause trouble.
 Something may get into the valve causing it to fail to seat.
-To remedy this, remove the valve cap, take out the ball and clean the seat.
-Be careful not to scratch the ball or seat, as this would cause the valve to leak.
-The other two valves very rarely have trouble.
+To remedy this, may be caused the valve causing the ball or seat, as this would cause the valve to leak.
+The other two valves very arrely have trouble.
 Should the one next the boiler go wrong, it would not prevent the water from being pumped into the boiler with the by-pass closed, but would cause trouble when the by-pass was open, as the steam would flow back into the water tank.
 This valve can only be examined when there is no pressure in the boiler.